 And of course, they absolutely hate the idea of someone noticing their mistakes.
 Perfectionists suffer a lot when someone criticizes their work because for them, producing an unsatisfactory result means producing none.
 And the truth is that they already criticize themselves a lot.

 However, mistakes are a great opportunity to learn and grow.
 When you are too busy denying or hiding them, you simply don’t grow as a person and a professional.
 This behavior prevents perfectionists from learning valuable things that can help them improve.
 In the end, all they have is what they thought was perfect work but sometimes turns out to be a failure.

 3. Unwillingness to perform

 This fear causes an unhealthy behavior called “unwillingness to perform”.
+It is close to the analysis paralysis that we talked about above but is more about a conscious decision to not take action.
 If they stop performing, their spotless record will remain untainted.
 The thing is, there could be even more wins in their future, but they will never know, and so they sabotage their career.

 4. Setting expectations way too high

 I’m going to use the example of relationships here.
 Sometimes two people enter into a relationship with extremely high expectations.
 It’s not that standards don’t matter.
 They do.
 It’s just that unreal expectations of any human being is just plain wrong.